 Indra Nooyi—the former CEO of PepsiCo—effectively delivered feedback to her employees.
 Biannually she would directly let people know where they slacked but used empathy to help her colleagues grow.
 Nooyi’s understanding helped employees grow at PepsiCo and move the company forward.

 Pro Tip: When delivering negative feedback, be specific about what your colleague is doing wrong and show them how to improve.
-For example, one of your employees must catch up on a few deadlines for their reports.
+One of your employees must catch up on a few deadlines for their reports.
 Show them your favorite time management strategies like the Pomodoro technique or the Pareto analysis.
 These methods help employees focus and be more productive in the office.

 Being the leader means you get to deliver the good news.
 However, one of the biggest leadership challenges is delivering bad news to team members.
 Your enterprise may face recalls or discontinue a highly anticipated product that failed on the shelves.